followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getScrollable().md

 ===================================================================

 <!--shortDescription-->
-Gets the instance of the scrollable part of the widget.
+Gets the instance of the widget's scrollable part.
 <!--/shortDescription-->

 <!--returnType-->dxScrollable<!--/returnType-->
 <!--returnDescription-->
-The instance of the scrollable part of the widget.
+The scrollable part's instance.
 <!--/returnDescription-->

 <!--fullDescription-->